3 Things to Consider BEFORE You Quit Your Job

 Congratulations!
 You finally made the decision to leave a job that makes you miserable.
 Even if you don’t have another job waiting, you selected the date to give notice, you wrote the resignation letter, and you have a meeting with your boss scheduled.
-Then it something happens… FEAR jumps up and gives you a bear hug that just about squeezes the resolve out of you.
+Then something happens… FEAR jumps up and gives you a bear hug that just about squeezes the resolve out of you.
 P-A-N-I-C time!

 Does this sound familiar?
 Like something from a nightmare?
 Does reading this send shivers down your spine or make your heart pound in your chest?
-Well, I know this feeling, and know that it can make you choose to stay in a workplace that is stressful, overwhelming, depressing and toxic.
+Well, I know this feeling and know that it can make you choose to stay in a workplace that is stressful, overwhelming, depressing, and toxic.
 However, I also know that all it takes to reinvent one’s self is self-scrutiny, time, and courage.

 Here are three things to consider before you take the leap.

-1. Take personal inventory
+1. Take a personal inventory

 Working in a toxic environment for any length of time can really cause your self-esteem and sense of worth to take a hit.
 That’s why it’s important to review your skills and abilities.
 Recall the successes you’ve had in your current and past roles.
 Ask trusted colleagues and associates to identify some of your top professional strengths.
-You should also consider taking a couple career interest, ability, or work values assessments.
+You should also consider taking a couple of career interest, ability, or work values assessments.
 Before you can successfully land a new job (or figure out a freelance gig), you have to believe in yourself again.

 2. Evaluate your resources

 Let’s face it.
-Most of us work for a living because we need the money to fund our lives.
+Most of us work for a living because we need money to fund our lives.
 So, the idea of walking away from a guaranteed paycheck can be tough to swallow.
 Not to mention the impact on your ability to pay the mortgage or the rent and continue to feed yourself.
 Therefore, take stock of your resources and determine whether or not you have the financial reserves to leave immediately.
 You can get support from a partner, family, or close friend while you take the time to reinvent yourself.

 3. Stop being so hard on yourself